 The number of hikes that you can do on Santo Antão, seems to be infinite.
 After staying 10 days, we've only seen half of the island and there were still some trails left that we wanted to explore.
-Here my selection of Santo Antão's most spectacular hikes!
+Here my selection of Santo Antão's most spectacular hikes and trails!

 1. Valle de Paúl: Cova - Cidade das Pombas